inshell-art/path/workbook/access-control-map.md

 ## Notes
 - There is no PathNFT adapter in this repo.
-- Movement minters are registered in PathNFT via `set_authorized_minter`; they are distinct from the minting flow and are used to advance stage through `consume_movement_unit`.
+- Movement minters are registered in PathNFT via `set_movement_config`; they are distinct from the minting flow and are used to advance stage through `consume_unit`.